Save for the grace of God there go I. You are welcome. Be and stay blessed!

-On March 24, 1208 Innocent placed England under an interdict, a religious ban.
-All religious services were cancelled, churches were closed, church bells silenced.
+On March 24, 1208, Innocent placed England under an interdict, a religious ban.
+All religious services were canceled, churches were closed, church bells were silenced.
 The dead were not given Christian burials and the Mass was not celebrated.
 Innocent released the British people from loyalty to John and nudged France to prepare to invade England.

 Brought to his knees by the ensuing public outrage, John acknowledged Innocent the victor; and his surrender so weakened him before the English people that shortly afterward at Runnymede on the Thames he signed the most famous document in English history, the Magna Carta.
 The first article affirms “That the Church of England shall be free.…”